keptn/keptn.github.io/content/docs/0.5.0.beta/reference/custom-service/index.md

 ## Subscribe service to Keptn events

 To subscribe your service to certain Keptn event, a **distributor** is required.
-A distributor also comes with a deployment manifest as shown below:
+A distributor comes with a deployment manifest as shown below:

 ```yaml
 ## jmeter-service: sh.keptn.events.deployment-finished